-The purpose of the gaming subsystem is to provide an immersive incident management environment in which users, i.e. players, can interact with each other and with simulated systems and organizations described in the previous section.
-The video game development community has become a leading innovator in the use of graphics, audio and force feedback.
+The purpose of the gaming subsystem is to provide an immersive incident management environment in which users, i.e., players can interact with each other, and with simulated systems and organizations described in the previous section.
+The video game development community has become a leading innovator in the use of graphics, audio, and force feedback to create virtual worlds.
 Multiplayer game technology allows many players to interact in the same virtual world across the Internet.
-As such, it is only natural to look to the technology leaders for solutions to create the front-end interface to a virtual incident management environment.
+As such, it is only natural to look to the technology leaders for solutions to creating the front-end interface to a virtual incident management environment.

-Elements of the video game-based training systems would include, where appropriate, real-time computergenerated graphics and audio.
-Objects represented would include the environment, the incident scene, various emergency response vehicles, affected population, equipment and emergency responders.
-Emergency responders would include various characters that represent the fire department, urban search and rescue, healthcare, law enforcement and terrorists.
+Elements of the video game-based training systems would include, where appropriate, real-time computer generated graphics and audio.
+Objects represented would include the environment, the incident scene, various emergency response vehicles, affected population, equipment, emergency responders, etc. Emergency responders would include various characters that represent the fire department, urban search and rescue, health care, law enforcement and terrorists.
 Physics models and artificial intelligence would be used to give objects physically correct behaviors and movements, or enable them to act autonomously without human intervention.

-The game engine, associated simulation modules and reusable learning objects would be tested for security and certified by appropriate testing facilities (see [110] for definition of reusable learning objects).
-The software would be secure and prevent the introduction of any security holes, viruses or worms onto the trainee's computer.
-The software would not allow the student to achieve any unauthorized access to the host computer system areas or other networked systems as a result of the installation of the simulation-based training application.
+The game engine, associated simulation modules, and reusable learning objects would be tested for security and certified by appropriate testing facilities (please see [110] for definition of reusable learning objects).
+The software would be secure and prevent the introduction of any security holes, viruses, worms, etc. onto the trainee's computer.
+The software also would not allow the student to achieve any unauthorized access to the host computer system areas or other networked systems as a result of the installation of the simulation-based training application.

 Simulation-based learning applications could be developed for use in stand-alone mode or distributed multiplayer mode to enable team training.
 Multi-student training applications would need distributed simulation capabilities to synchronize the software running on different platforms.
 Servers would be needed to store and distribute data to support these training exercises.
 What functions does the gaming subsystem need to provide?
-Key functions and aims that should be considered include the following.
+Some of the key functions that need to be supported:

-- Allow the creation of different game genres such as strategy, role-playing and puzzle solving based on individual training needs. - Provide user interfaces that allow a variety of user input devices. - Animate characters and other objects. - Render graphics scenes, generate audio, and provide force feedback - Sequence all processes in a timely fashion. - Implement intelligent behaviors for both player and non-player characters. - Coordinate multi-player game play across the Internet. - Enable user modifications, commonly referred to as 'modding' in the computer gaming community, of the game environment through high level scripts. - Compile high level scripts into more efficient low level code - Manage user sessions and security. - Provide a central repository for game assets or resources.
+- Allow the creation of different game genres such as strategy, role-playing, and puzzle solving based on individual training needs - Provide user interfaces that allow a variety of user input devices - Animate characters and other objects - Render graphics scenes, generate audio, and provide force feedback - Sequence all processes in a timely fashion - Implement intelligent behaviors for both player and non-player characters - Coordinate multi-player game play across the Internet - Enable user modifications, commonly referred to as "modding" in the computer gaming community, of the game environment through high level scripts - Compile high level scripts into more efficient low level code - Manage user sessions and security - Provide a central repository for game assets or resources data servers, and communications infrastructure.
+The next sections discuss these elements briefly.

-Figure 4 shows the major elements of the gaming subsystem, i.e. clusters of game applications, game management, data servers and communications infrastructure.
-The following sections discuss these elements briefly.
+Figure 4 shows the major elements of the gaming subsystem, i.e., clusters of game applications, game management,